 Photographing a beautiful landscape is an activity that touches just about all of us.
 Whether we're in our backyard, or trekking into a mountain range, a breathtaking view is always worth capturing.
 However, sometimes those photographs can be disappointing, as they don't accurately portray what our eyes witnessed.
 There are a number of factors that can contribute to this dilemma, but the primary culprit is composition.
-Without utilizing the tools of composition, a majestic mountain range can look flat and not so majestic.
+Without utilizing the tools of landscape composition, a majestic mountain range can look flat and not so majestic.
 Another difficulty in producing great landscape photographs is the unpredictability of the situation.
 What is the weather going to be?
 What access will we have to different points of view?
 As photographers, we're often required to make choices of composition on-the-fly.
 One tool that is easy to use, “generally” readily available, and works wonderfully with landscape photographs- is the “frame”.
 Today, we're going to talk about how framing can enhance your landscape photographs.

 For those folks that are new to photography- A frame is an object placed within your photograph that “frames” the main subject.
 Think of a picture frame.
 We use a picture frame to accentuate the picture or painting within it.
 A frame in composition works the same way.
 In landscape photography, a frame could typically be a tree, tree limbs, rocks, a fence, or a building.
 The main prerequisite in the use of a frame is that it supports the subject.
 It directs the viewer's eyes to where YOU want them to go.